stride3d/stride-docs/en/manual/files-and-folders/external-packages/using-nuget-packages.md

 Nuget packages are hosted on [nuget.org](https://nuget.org). **You can use this website to search for them**.

+> [!NOTE]
+> It's also possible to host your own Nuget feed with packages meant for internal use within your organization.
+For more information, read the [Microsoft article](https://learn.microsoft.com/en-us/nuget/hosting-packages/overview).

 Alternatively, check if your IDE of choice has a built-in browser of it's own (like Visual Studio).

 ## Adding an external Nuget package as a dependency